isomerpages/sndgo-snt/_working-adults/Paid Courses/NUS FinTechSG Programme.md

 2. Take 2 or 3 days per week for class (perhaps adjust work hours)
 3. Discuss how you can apply your learning to your work

-The program will be fully funded for NUS students graduating in 2021 (for eligible students).
+The programme will be fully funded for NUS students graduating in 2021 (for eligible students).

 #### **LEARNING OUTCOMES**